k155cvut/gise/docs/practicals/georeferencing_vectorization.md

 <hr class="level-1">

 ## Assignment 03
-!!! abstract "Digitalization of old maps"
+!!! abstract "Vectorization of an old map"
     **TASK:**

-    Digitize a part of the map of old Prague using modern tools.
-First, georeference the archive material.
-Then vectorize this map and create a simple map layout.
+    Create a simple map reconstructing part of Prague in the early 20th century.
+In the map, distinguish at least four types of features: water bodies, green areas, built-up areas, and public spaces/streets.
+The map must include labels for at least one feature from each category, with label styling adapted to the feature type.

     <br>
     In technical report answer following questions: